AlphaleafTech/corejavareview/instructions/part_1_instructions.md

 ## 📑`echo`
-Write a program to display below String to the console.
-You can only use the `System.out.print()` method.
-Make sure that output format is exactly the same as the following:
+Write a program to the following String to the console You can only use the `System.out.print()` method.
+Make sure that output format is exactly the same as the following sample output:

-**Output:**
+**Sample Output:**
 ```text
 Row, row, row your boat